 Caisse Française de Financement Local has its own autonomous resources that enable it to cover its temporary liquidity needs, even in the event of the default of its parent company, since any legal proceedings engaged for the bankruptcy or liquidation of its parent company cannot be extended to Caisse Française de Financement Local (article L.513-20 of the Monetary and Financial Code).

-- the regulatory indicators specific to sociétés de crédit foncier (regulatory coverage ratio, weighted average term gap and projected cash requirements at 180 days),
+- the regulatory indicators specific to sociétés de crédit foncier (regulatory coverage ratio / over-collateralization ratio, weighted average term gap and projected cash requirements at 180 days),

-- the regulatory liquidity indicators applicable to credit institutions, in particular the liquidity coverage ratio (LCR),
+- the regulatory liquidity indicators applicable to credit institutions, in particular the liquidity coverage ratio (LCR) and the net stable funding ratio (NSFR).

-- internal indicators (stressed and unstressed short- and long-term liquidity projections, management coverage ratio, duration gap between assets and liabilities benefiting from the legal privilege, one-year survival horizon in stressed conditions, sensitivity of the net present value of the static liquidity gap, etc.).
+- internal indicators (stressed and unstressed short- and long-term liquidity projections, management coverage ratio / over-collateralization ratio, duration gap between assets and liabilities benefiting from the legal privilege, one-year survival horizon in stressed conditions, sensitivity of the net present value of the static liquidity gap, etc.).

 Interest rate risk

 Interest rate structural risk is defined as the risk of loss incurred in the event of a change in interest rates that would lead to a loss in value of balance sheet and off-balance sheet transactions, excluding any trading portfolio transactions.
-There are three different types of interest rate risk (the fixed interest rate risk, the basis risk and the fixing risk).
+Since Caisse Française de Financement Local does not have a trading portfolio, it is not concerned by this exception.

 Information on CAFFIL’s interest rate risk management is available in the quarterly financial and activity reports.